-Side note/Sub-plot … I actually had to blend twice … the volume of the soup was too big for the blender.
-So while you may SEE one blender shot … know that it took two.
-And … because it was hot it sort of exploded (just a little) and got bits of red soup all over the place.
+Side note/Sub-plot … I actually had to blend twice.
+The volume of the soup was too big for the blender So while you may SEE one blender shot, know that it took two rounds of blending.
+And because it was hot it sort of exploded (just a little) and got bits of red soup all over the place.
 Told you there was drama.

 Add the blended soup back to you stock pot … add the greens …

 Then add the hero … kah KOW!
 Otherwise known as chocolate.